AmarSaggu/Compiler/README.md

 This will run each test then report the total results of all the tests.

 # The Language
-The language being created here will be based on elements from Lua and Haskell, mixing Lua with some functional elements borrowed from Haskell.
+Yip is mainly based on elements from Lua and Haskell, mixing Lua with some functional elements borrowed from Haskell.

 Variables are a handy part of the language.
 They can store integers, booleans, strings and functions.
 There is no need to specify types as they are deduced by the compiler.